splunk-terraform/terraform-provider-signalfx/website/docs/r/gcp_integration.html.markdown

 Splunk Observability Cloud GCP Integration.

-~> **NOTE** When managing integrations, use a session token of an administrator to authenticate the Splunk Observability Cloud Observability Cloud provider.
+~> **NOTE** When managing integrations, use a session token of an administrator to authenticate the Splunk  Observability Cloud provider.
 See [Operations that require a session token for an administrator](https://dev.splunk.com/observability/docs/administration/authtokens#Operations-that-require-a-session-token-for-an-administrator).
 Otherwise you'll receive a 4xx error.

 ## Example